— The Museum will be closed for the winter until April 2023

-— We have the T-6 Texan available for rides.
-We will be happy to book your vintage aviation experience on our Ride Page
+— We have limited availability of T-6 Texan available for rides.
+Please contact us about the opportunity for your vintage aviation experience on our Ride Page

 HARRY MOYER, in the photo above with his North American Apache A-36 is now 100 years old.
 Harry was instrumental in the founding of our WW II aviation museum.
 Harry served during WW II in North Africa, India, and China.
 He was recently featured on CBS News and the AOPA magazine celebrating his long aviation history.
 Our warmest thanks to Harry for his donations on display at the CAF museum in Heber City.